Submission Guidelines for The MOPS Blog and additional MOPS Social Media Platforms

 To add your voice to the conversation, send your submission to content@MOPS.org.

-Just so you know, all articles are received on speculation.
+Just so you know, all articles, images and videos are received on speculation.
 Regretfully, we are unable to respond to all submissions when they are received.
-However, if your article is selected for publishing, we will email you a submission agreement and the date we will be publishing.
+However, if your article, image or video is selected for publishing, we will email you a submission agreement and the date we will be publishing.

 Please submit a complete article in an attached Word document or in the body of the email.
 Please include an article title, authors name, email address and two sentence bio.